Fault Diagnosis and Prognosis Capabilities for Wind Turbine Hydraulic Pitch Systems: Introduction

-The majority of the previously reported work pertained to the design of fault-tolerant solutions in relation to specific faults without considering the overall fault diagnosis capabilities of the system.
-To the best of the authors' knowledge, such a holistic investigation has not been carried out.
-This study focuses on providing a means to systematically assess the potential fault tolerance capabilities of hydraulic pitch systems.
-Specifically, the contributions of this paper are: \begin{itemize} \item Derivation of a benchmark model including explicit representations of the most relevant faults. \item Structural analysis of the benchmark model for assessing the fault diagnosis capabilities of the system. \item Investigation of sensor topology in connection to cost reduction while retaining fault diagnosis features. \end{itemize}
+Employing graph-based methods of topology, this paper provides a holistic investigation that systematically assess capability detecting and isolate defects in a hydraulic pitch system, and also addressing what is the coverage of diagnosis with the typical sensor configuration in a high-power wind turbine.
+The contributions of the paper are: \begin{itemize} \item Include faults essential for resilience and maintenance in a generic benchmark model. \item Employ structural analysis of the model to assess generic capabilities for diagnosis. \item Investigate sensor topology aiming at cost reduction while retaining coverage of diagnosis. \item Assess the robustness of fault detection to model uncertainty. \end{itemize}

-The remainder of the paper is structured as follows: Section~\ref{ch2} defines a benchmark model that is used for investigating condition monitoring and fault diagnosis in hydraulic pitch systems.
+The remainder of the paper is structured as follows: Section~\ref{ch2} defines a benchmark model that is used to investigatecondition monitoring and fault diagnosis in hydraulic pitch systems.
 The fault detection and isolation capabilities of the system are analyzed in Section~\ref{ch3} by carrying out a structural analysis on the benchmark model.
 Section~\ref{ch4} investigates topology alterations that could improve fault diagnosis in the system.
+Robustness of fault detection with respect to model uncertainty is treated in \mbox{Section~\ref{new5}}.
 The results are discussed in Section~\ref{ch5}, and conclusions are drawn in Section~\ref{ch6}.